prof3ssorSt3v3/mad9011/docs/overview/README.md

 # MAD9011 - Mobile Design Fundamentals

 ::: tip
 Students are introduced to mobile design fundamentals and graphical user interface design tools.
 The design concepts include mobile user interface visual elements, principles, accessibility and usability.
-Students gain production techniques and the required skills to create mobile industry-standard graphics.
-They learn design tools that help them to design effective interfaces for mobile-first websites and mobile applications.
-Hands-on learning is the focus by which they use different software packages to create mobile user interface visual elements, icons, splash graphics, scalable vector graphic (SVG), SVG animations, and wireframes.
+Students learn industry standard tools and production techniques to create effective interfaces for mobile-first websites and mobile applications.
+Hands-on learning is the focus by which they use different software packages to design mobile interface visual elements, icons, splash graphics, scalable vector graphic (SVG), SVG animations, and wireframes.

 :::